Sounding rocket: Advantages

-Sounding rockets are advantageous for some research because of their low cost, short lead time (sometimes less than six months) and their ability to conduct research in areas inaccessible to either balloons or satellites.
+Sounding rockets are advantageous for some research because of their low cost (often using military surplus rocket motors), relatively short lead time (sometimes less than six months) and their ability to conduct research in areas inaccessible to either balloons or satellites.
 They are also used as test beds for equipment that will be used in more expensive and risky orbital spaceflight missions.
 The smaller size of a sounding rocket also makes launching from temporary sites possible, allowing field studies at remote locations, and even in the middle of the ocean, if fired from a ship.

+Sounding rockets have been used for the examination of atmospheric nuclear tests by revealing the passage of the shock wave through the atmosphere.

+In more recent times, sounding rockets have been used for other nuclear weapons research.